Professor Rowley graduated Phi Beta Kappa from

 practiced law in Houston for five years, with an emphasis on commercial

-litigation in federal and state trial and appellate courts.
+and appellate litigation in federal and state trial courts.

-Professor Rowley taught at Mississippi College
+School of Law faculty in 2001, Professor Rowley taught at

-School of Law faculty in 2001.
+Emory University School of Law.
 He spent the 2007-08 academic year

-as the Charles E. Tweedy, Jr. Visiting Chairholder at The University of
+as the Charles E. Tweedy, Jr. Visiting Chairholder at

 Alabama School of Law.
 He was appointed a William S. Boyd